Southern Oregon Arts & Bounty Electric Byway

 Southern Oregon is beautiful driving country.
 Home to the Wild and Scenic Rogue River, the beautiful North Umpqua River, the Siskiyou Mountains and Crater Lake, its stunning natural beauty is worth the trip alone.
 The region is also home to a thriving arts culture and the Rogue Valley wine region, which has 19-century roots.
 Most of the area’s wineries are small, family-owned enterprises, where you are likely welcomed by the wine maker him or herself.
 For world-class arts, fine wine and a friendly welcome, explore these Southern Oregon towns.

 Start in the town of Ashland (pop.
 20, 232), which presents the annual Oregon Shakespeare Festival.
 Staging 11 plays at three different theaters, the festival runs from February through November.
 The outdoor Elizabethan Stage opens in the summer.
 The Ashland Independent Film Festival takes place in April each year in the beautiful art deco Varsity Theatre, screening 80 films in five days.
 You can also browse more than 30 art galleries in town, including the Schneider Museum of Art at Southern Oregon University.
 If you are staying the night, check out the historic Ashland Springs Hotel or the charming Lithia Springs Resort.
-Charge your vehicle at the Ashland Electric Vehicle Charging Station.
+Charge your electric vehicle at the Ashland Electric Vehicle Charging Station.

 Wineries: Near Ashland, visit Irvine Vineyards and Grizzly Peak Winery.